twigphp/Twig-extensions/doc/date.rst

 * ``now``: The date that should be used as now.
 Can be a string or a DateTime instance.
 Do not set this argument to use current date.

+* ``format``: The optional format string to replace the legacy output by a formatted string.
+The format string is same as input of PHP DateInterval.

 Translation
 ~~~~~~~~~~~